PetitTournesol/Edgeware/README.md

 If you get error "TypeError: unsupported operand type(s) for |: 'type' and 'type'", please make sure your Python is up to date!
 This version was primarily developed on Python 3.10.2!

+(Small) 2.4.2 Update

+•*Popups should open faster and take up less memory while running*

+•*Added a small message in the Booru Downloader section of config*

+	Hiya!
+I'm not dead!
+This update fixes some issues with popups that have been nagging at me in the back of my head for a while and adds a direct, in-application answer to the most common question I get messages about.
+I'd like to come back to the project when I have some more time, and it's possible that a code overhaul is in the future, but as life tends to be a roller coaster I can make no definite promises for the timeframe of that sort of an update.
+But know that this is a project I hope to fix up in the future, even if there will be fewer new features added with time.

 Bugfix Version 2.4.1_2 Update

 •*Properly re-fixed the issue causing config to corrupt the config file under specific circumstances which resulted in start and config crashing*